NLHPP

 Which other groups will need to work together to reduce waste?

-Reducing waste is a team effort including the government, manufacturers, retailers, consumers, and of course the Councils and NLWA are involved.
+Reducing waste is a team effort including the government, manufacturers, retailers, consumers, and of course the councils and NLWA are involved.
 Government must lead the way through the introduction of legislation in collaboration with these other groups.

 Manufacturers can develop their products in ‘greener’ ways, helping reduce waste and making items last longer or be more easily repaired when broken.